Eurozone shuttle diplomacy to pick up pace before critical month

-Greek Prime Minister Antonis Samaras will fly next week to meet German Chancellor Angela Merkel and French President Francois Hollande, according to Greek and German government officials.
+Greek Prime Minister Antonis Samaras will fly next week to Berlin and Paris to meet German Chancellor Angela Merkel and French President Francois Hollande.
+Earlier in the week, he will meet euro zone chief Jean-Claude Juncker, according to Greek and German government officials.

-Earlier in the week, he will see Jean-Claude Juncker, who heads the group of euro zone finance ministers.

-Merkel and Hollande will meet next Thursday, a day before the Greek premier arrives in Berlin, German government sources said, and the round of talks will extend well beyond Greece.

 The flurry of activity presages a crucial period for the euro zone after European Central Bank President Mario Draghi bought a measure of calm by announcing he would do whatever it took to shore up the bloc, including tackling high Spanish and Italian borrowing costs.